 - Sometimes people smoke more potent forms of marijuana than the flower, called concentrates.
 These include hash and kief.

-When people vape, they consume concentrated marijuana in oil form.
+When people vape, they consume concentrated marijuana.
 It seems to be a much more potent delivery system than smoking.
 In other words, you’ll get more high from vaping than from smoking.

 Vaping can be more intense